rwpalmer/tzLib/doc/tzLib_Reference.md

 ### tzLib.setNextTransitionTime() -------------------------------------------------------
+FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
 Function and Usage:
-	FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
+This methold provides a way to test the impact of DST transitions on the device and any logs or notifications that it may generate.
-*	Allows developers to perform DST transitions for testing.
+*	Allows developers to set the time when the the next DST transition will occur.
+* 	When the transition time arrives, tzLib.maintainLocalTime() will trigger the transition as if it were the official transition time.
 *	This method only works if the currenty selected timezone has a pending DST transition.
-*	Test DST transitions can be reversed by a device reboot or a call to Setup().
-*	In a DST transition, the following things occur:
-	*	currentOffset is changed to transitionOffset
-	*	transitionTime and transitionOffset are zeroed
-	*	Device local time settings are changed to reflect the new offset.
-*	After a real-world transition, the transition time and offset fields will remain zero until tzLoop() triggers the next EEPROM refresh, or until the device reboots.
-At that time, data for the next DST transition should be loaded into EEPROM.
+* 	To reset local time after the test, call tzLib.setLocalTime(), tzLib.changeZone(), or reboot the device.

 Syntax:		tzSetNextTransitionTime((time_t)<epoch seconds UCT>);

 Example: 	to trigger a transition in 1 hour ...
 				tzLib.setNextTransitionTime(Time.now() + (60 * 60));
-Return:		void
+Return:		int (EXIT_SUCCESS / EXIT_FAILURE)

 ### tzLib.transitionNow() ---------------------------------------------------------------
+FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
 Function and Usage:
-FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
-	*	Shorthand for tzLib.setNextTransitontime(Time.now());
+This methold provides a way to test the impact of DST transitions on the device and any logs or notifications that it may generate.
+*	Allows developers to perform a pending DST transition immediately.
+Unlike tzLib.setNextTransitionTime(), this method performs the transition itself, so this method can be executed anywhere in firmware setup() or loop().
+*	This method only works if the currenty selected timezone has a pending DST transition.
+*	In a DST transition, the following things occur:
+	*	the current offset is updated to the transition offset.
+	*	the current abbreviation is updated to the transition abbreviation.
+	*	the transition data elements are cleared.
+	*	Device local time settings are changed to reflect the new offset
+* 	To reset local time after the test, call tzLib.setLocalTime(), tzLib.changeZone(), or reboot the device.
+*	After a real-world transition, the transition fields will remain cleared until tzLoop() triggers the next EEPROM refresh, or until the device reboots.
+At that time, data for the following DST transition will be loaded into EEPROM.

 Syntax:		tzLib.transitionNow();